VR51/host-flash/README.md

 Use of this program is at your own risk

-TO RUN either 'sh host-flash.sh' or click the file host-flash.sh
+TO RUN, use either:

+- command line: sh host-flash.sh
+- File browser: click host-flash.sh or click host-file.desktop

 Use Host Flash to block access to websites (hosts), ad servers, malicious websites and time wasting websites.

 Use Host Flash to manage your hosts file

 # What Host Flash Does